Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Take into account that your customer is another human being, just like you.

 And just like you, he has both bad and good days.
+That’s why phone etiquette is such an important thing – your calls will be optimized for every situation.

 In case you happen to receive the call from the prime, you have to influence such a customer with your positivity.
 How to do that?